ireoluwacodes/dynamic-chat-app/socket.md

         3) then sent to the socket server, which the broadcasts it to all connected socket clients
-        4) the client listens for the broadcasted socket event and receives data So yh basically when a chat is received on the client
+        4) the client listens for the broadcasted socket event and receives data So yh basically when a chat is received on the client 1)roles are reversed yh so the sender_id is the received_id and vice versa 2)there is conditional rendering to only display a text for the receiving user if the current chat open has the confirmed sender and receiver_id as th incoming text(client side)